buddh4/lyvely/packages/applications/docs/docs/dev/framework/models.md

 ### Constructor

-To create an instance of our `UserModel`, you can use the following approach:
+To manually instantiate our `UserModel`, you can use the following approach:

 ```typescript
 const user = new UserModel({